paula-mr/origin-risk-api/README.md

 # origin-risk-api

-This is a demo API constructed in Java utilizing the Spring Boot framework and Maven as the project management tool.
+This is a demo API constructed in Java using Spring Boot framework and Maven as the project management tool.
 It suggests an insurance plan based on their risk profile.

 ## How to run